BCW WIN Enables Local Health Tech Breakthrough

 This breakthrough signifies a significant step forward in making vital VSI assessments more accessible and efficient for everyday clinical use.
 It reduces the need for expensive, bulky equipment and complex data analysis, paving the way for wider adoption in healthcare.

 “Proactive identification of risk of falls allows healthcare providers and older adults to take preventive actions.
 CatchU is a unique digital health app based on strong science and can be readily available for anyone in the community to ‘catch’ individuals at fall risk,” said Dr. Mooyeon Oh-Park, Chief Medical Officer, SVP at Burke Rehabilitation Hospital.
-“The recent publication sets the foundation for CatchU to be used as a tool comparable to the gold stand testing in the lab.”
+“The recent publication sets the foundation for CatchU to be used as a tool comparable to the gold standard testing in the lab.”

 The publication of CatchU’s successful study comes shortly after CatchU became a finalist in the 2025 NIA Startup challenge.
 NIA Start-Up Challenge Stage 1 finalists represent a multidisciplinary group of researchers and entrepreneurs who have innovative ideas for science-driven technologies and products that have the potential to advance the fields of aging and age-related diseases.